GRASP: Geospatial pixel Reasoning viA Structured Policy learning: Experiments

 \subsection{Experimental Settings}

-\paragraph{Implementation Details.} We adopt Qwen2.5-VL-7B-Instruct~\cite{qwenvl25} as the base reasoning model and SAM2-Large~\cite{sam2} as the base segmentation model.
-During both the training and inference stages, we provided the Qwen-VL with the user prompt illustrated in Fig.~\ref{fig:prompt} to guide its output.
-GRASP is trained using the verl~\cite{verl} reinforcement learning framework, which provides a scalable implementation of GRPO.
-The training is performed on 8 NVIDIA A100-40G GPUs, with hyperparameters configured as follows: the KL loss coefficient is set to $5.0\times 10^{-3}$, the learning rate is $1.0\times 10^{-6}$, and the micro-batch sizes per device are $8$ for policy updates and $4$ for experience collection.
+\paragraph{Implementation Details.} We adopt the Qwen2.5-VL-7B-Instruct~\cite{qwenvl25} as our base reasoning model and the SAM2-Large~\cite{sam2} as our base segmentation model.
+During both training and inference stages, we provided Qwen2.5-VL with the user-defined prompt illustrated in Fig.~\ref{fig:prompt} to guide its output.
+GRASP is trained with the verl~\cite{verl} reinforcement learning framework, which provides a scalable implementation of GRPO.
+The training is performed on 8 NVIDIA A100-40G GPUs, with hyperparameters configured as follows: the KL loss coefficient is $5.0\times 10^{-3}$, the learning rate is $1.0\times 10^{-6}$, and the micro-batch sizes per device are $8$ for policy updates and $4$ for experience collection.
+Training runs for one epoch over the constructed dataset.

 \paragraph{Evaluation Datasets.} Our method is trained on the EarthReason~\cite{segearth} and GeoPixInstruct~\cite{geopix} training sets, and we merge their corresponding test sets to form a single in-domain evaluation dataset.
-In addition, we construct a completely out-of-domain benchmark, GRASP-1k, from a newly curated image pool, which serves as our out-of-domain (OOD) test set.
+In addition, we construct a completely out-of-domain benchmark, GRASP-1k, from a newly curated image pool, which serves as our OOD test set.

-\paragraph{Evaluation Methods.} We compared our model against both natural image reasoning segmentation models (LISA-7b~\cite{lisa} and PixelLM-7b~\cite{pixellm}) and remote sensing referring image segmentation models (LGCE~\cite{lgce} and RMSIN~\cite{rmsin}), as well as three recent models with geospatial pixel reasoning capabilities (GeoPixel~\cite{geopixel}, GeoPix~\cite{geopix}, and SegEarth-R1~\cite{segearth}).
-To ensure a fair comparison, all baseline models were fine-tuned or trained using supervised fine-tuning (SFT) on the same training dataset as ours.
+\paragraph{Evaluation Methods.} We compare our model with both natural image reasoning segmentation models (LISA-7b~\cite{lisa} and PixelLM-7b~\cite{pixellm}) and remote sensing referring image segmentation models (LGCE~\cite{lgce} and RMSIN~\cite{rmsin}), as well as three recent models featuring geospatial pixel reasoning (GeoPixel~\cite{geopixel}, GeoPix~\cite{geopix}, and SegEarth-R1~\cite{segearth}).
+To ensure a fair comparison, all baselines are fine-tuned or trained via SFT on the same training dataset as ours.

-\paragraph{Evaluation Metrics.} According to previous works~\cite{segearth,geopix,geopixel}, we evaluate our model using four widely adopted metrics: mIoU, gIoU and cIoU. mIoU measures the mean Intersection-over-Union across all samples, reflecting overall segmentation accuracy. gIoU extends IoU by penalizing non-overlapping predictions through the inclusion of the smallest enclosing box area. cIoU further improves gIoU by incorporating the distance between the centers of predicted and ground-truth boxes as well as aspect ratio consistency.
+\paragraph{Evaluation Metrics.} According to previous works, we evaluate our model using four widely adopted metrics: mIoU, gIoU~\cite{giou} and cIoU~\cite{ciou}. mIoU measures the mean Intersection-over-Union across all samples, reflecting overall segmentation accuracy. gIoU extends IoU by penalizing non-overlapping predictions via the inclusion of the smallest enclosing box area. cIoU further improves gIoU by incorporating the distance between the centers of predicted and ground-truth boxes as well as aspect ratio consistency.